armeehn/armeehn/README.md

 I'm a software developer at Softree Technical Systems, where I develop road design/modelling software.

-I obtained my MSc in mathematics from UBC - Okanagan, working under [Dr. Yves Lucet](https://people.ok.ubc.ca/ylucet/) and Dr. Warren Hare, and BSc in mathematics and computer science at McGill.
+I obtained my MSc. in mathematics from UBC - Okanagan, working under [Dr. Yves Lucet](https://people.ok.ubc.ca/ylucet/) and Dr. Warren Hare, and my BSc. in mathematics and computer science at McGill.

 ### Research